Hub-OS/documentation-website/docs/01-client/02-lua-api/01-entity-api/04-character.md

 Inserts a card at this index, shifting cards at this position and after to the right.

 Will cause [card_mutate()](/client/packages#cards) to restart or run again next frame.

+### `character.intro_func = function(self): Action|nil`

+Called at the start of the intro state (the state before card select first opens).

+When unset or returning nil, the default intro for the character type will be used.

+The returned action will not be immediately executed.
+When the action is completed, the next character's intro will begin or the intro state will end.